C2SM-RCM/CCLM2CMOR/README.rst

 In the following some more advanced options are described:

+-  If your data starts in a different month than January in the first year or ends in a different month than December in the last year, you have to change the ``first_month`` or the `last_month`` entry in the integer section of the configuration file to avoid errors

+-  If the units attribute of the time variable in your input data is not correct, you have to provide the correct time unit in the entry ``alt_units`` in the configuration file and set ``use_alt_units`` to ``True`` there.

 -  You can create several configuration files and choose the one you want to use with the ``--ini`` option when running the main script *cmorlight.py*.